symbol/symbol-docs/source/concepts/transaction.rst

 EmbeddedTransactionHeader
 =========================

-binary layout for an embedded transaction header.
+Binary layout for an embedded transaction header.

 **Inlines**: